 Another thing you should know about mulch is that you’ll have to replenish it every 2-3 years.
 Wooden mulch will decompose over time, making your formerly 4-inch layer not thick enough to suppress weeds.
 You can use cedar mulch instead if you don’t want to top up your mulch as often.
 However, cedar tends to be more expensive.

 The Best Method of Planting Vegetables in a Small Space Garden

 If you’re used to traditional rows in a garden, it can seem very strange to switch to this way of planting a garden.
 But once you try it, you’ll be hooked!
 You’ll be able to plant more vegetables in the same space and keep down the weeds much easier.

-In fact, I found that once I had done the initial major weeding in June, there was barely any weeds after that, and it was easy to simply pull out the few that did manage to come up.
+In fact, I found that once I had done the initial major weeding in June, there were barely any weeds after that, and it was easy to simply pull out the few that did manage to come up.

-If you need ideas on square foot gardening, I have these 4 free templates (that are colour co-ordinated with the seeding square) that you might enjoy.
+If you need ideas on square foot gardening, I have these 4 free templates (that are colour coordinated with the Seeding Square) that you might enjoy.
 If you don’t want to use the seeding square, you can figure out the spacing by using Mel Bartholomew’s book.
-(But seriously, you’ll save so much time and headache with the Seeding Square!!)
+(But seriously, you’ll save so much time and headache with the Seeding Square!)

 Get 4 Free Square Foot Gardening Templates